dabana/VuePress-KCJsummercamp/docs/jour1.md

 2) Each group creates a secret hand shakes that involves at least 3 mouvements (at most 5)
 3) One or two representent of each team have to go and show the other teams there secret handshake with showing them with their hands.
 4) We will made them crete their own Pirate Gang War-dance

+Feed back of tests with the KCJ team (18-06-2018):
+1. Make the kids invent a dance move based on a 2 to 3 syllable word
+2. Have them decompose the danse move into 2 to 3 part, one for each syllable so we can keep the rythm.

 Authors: B. Feragut and D. Banville